 - Meanwhile, put celery, red onion, dill pickles, pickle juice and black pepper in a large bowl.

-- Next, make the creamy dressing by putting the ingredients into a high speed blender and blend until creamy and smooth.
+- Next, make the creamy dressing by putting the ingredients into a blender and blend until creamy and smooth.

 - Any sweet pepper variety works, or a combo of all.

 - Soaking the onion helps takes the bite out of it.
 This step is optional but it helps reduce the strong onion flavor.